ThomasBittner1/KangarooDocumentation/docs/gettingStarted.md

 ### Numpy
 If you get an error that numpy is missing, you'll have to install numpy, too.
 We do that with *pip install*.

-Here we'll explain how to do that in Windows.
-If you are on Linux or Mac it would be a bit different but similar.

-Navigate to your maya installation folder, it will look something like this:
+If you are in Windows - navigate to your maya installation folder, it will look something like this:
 ```
 C:\Program Files\Autodesk\Maya2024\bin
 ```